 It's hard to find a better school than Williams College if you want to study Physics.
 Students who enjoy a more slow-paced life will appreciate Williams College's location in the small town of Williamstown, Massachusetts.

 It's hard to find a better school than Gordon College if you want to pursue Physics as a major.
-Situated in Wenham, Massachusetts, delivers a comfortable, suburban environment for learners.
+The locale of Wenham, Massachusetts, is wonderful for learners who favor a quiet, suburban area.

 Clark University is a wonderful decision for students pursuing a Physics degree.
 Worcester, Massachusetts is an appropriate environment for students who like the fast-paced urban lifestyle.

 Mount Holyoke College is among your best bets if you want to study Physics.
-Situated in South Hadley, Massachusetts, affords a secure, suburban environment for college students.
+Situated in South Hadley, Massachusetts, Mt.
+Holyoke affords a secure, suburban environment for college students.